-- Approval of the assistance animal must be granted by the Western Wyoming Community College ADA Specialist and the Dean of Students.
+- Approval of the assistance animal must be granted by the Western Wyoming Community College ADA Specialist.

 - Students who are approved to have an assistance animal in the residence halls must sign and comply with the “Western Wyoming Community College Housing Service/Assistance Animal Comprehension Document”.